-We’ve all experienced it before – you had a few more slices of cake than you should and now you feel like you are going to fall asleep at any moment.
+We’ve all experienced it before – you ate a few more slices of cake than you should and now you feel like you’re going to fall asleep at any moment.
 When this happens, most people write it off as regular exhaustion.
 However, there is more to this phenomenon than meets the eye.
-If you’ve been wondering, “why do I get tired after I eat?” or “Is it normal that sugar makes me really sleepy?”
-We have all the answers to your questions in this article.

-What Happens In Your Body When You Eat Sugar?
+What Happens in Your Body When You Eat Sugar?

 Eating Sugar Makes Me Sleepy – Reasons Why This Happens

-Sugar And Your Orexin System
+Sugar and Your Orexin System

-The orexin system is made up of a pair of neurons found in the brain’s hypothalamus region.
-Both these neurons, dubbed by researchers as OX1R and OX2R act to stimulate the production of a chemical called hypocretin.
-This chemical stimulates wakefulness and brain activity, as well as regulates our eating habits.
-When you eat sugar (which is broken down into glucose in the body), your blood sugar levels rise which in turn suppresses orexin release leading to reduced activity of this system.
+The orexin system is made up of a pair of neurons that are found in the brain’s hypothalamus region.
+Both of these neurons, dubbed by researchers as OX1R and OX2R, act to stimulate the production of a chemical called hypocretin.
+This chemical stimulates wakefulness and brain activity, in addition to regulating your eating habits.

 Blood Sugar Spikes

-If you suspect high blood sugar is playing a part in fatigue during or immediately after eating, check your glucose level before eating breakfast one day.
-For accurate results, take your glucose level first thing in the morning when you wake up and before eating or drinking anything.
-Then, eat your typical breakfast and check your blood sugar level about an hour or two later to see if you have a prolonged or unusually high spike in glucose levels.
-Talk to your doctor about the readings.
-In addition, consult with a medical professional for additional advice on how to control high blood sugar.
+For accurate results, take your glucose level first thing in the morning when you wake up and before you eat or drink anything.
+Then, you can eat your typical breakfast and check your blood sugar level an hour or two later to see if you have a prolonged or unusually high spike in glucose levels.

 Eating Too Much Sugar Makes Me Sleepy, How Do I Avoid This?